18F/handbook/_pages/policies/authority-to-operate.md

 ---
-title: Authority to operate policy
+title: Authority To Operate (ATO) Policy
 ---

 _This policy outlines how we authorize systems to go live in production._